CZ3003-MVPs/SSAD-PROJECT/README.md

 - Select the folder corresponding to your Operating System
 - Run the file to play!

+### Documentation
+Documentations can be found in the docs folder.

 ### Motivation
 We wanted to create a simple game to teach programming concepts like conditionals, loops and functions.
 This games provides players the fundamentals to write simple programs.